Our Mission and Activities

 This is the second year of the HWSC summer research grant for graduate research in western studies.
 The grant has so far supported six graduate students from three Boise State colleges in conducting research under the direction of a Boise State faculty advisor.

-May 24-25, 2013 – BSU undergraduates Joe Cavanaugh (English, May 2014), Cindy Sikkema (English, May 2014), and James Lloyd (Art Illustration, May 2013) shared their research and creative work in a poster exhibit at the Thomas Wolfe Society meeting in Boise, under the direction of faculty advisor Tara Penry.
-The Thomas Wolfe Review is considering publication of the collaborative student/faculty exhibit in conjunction with an article by Penry.
+May 24-25, 2013 – BSU undergraduates Joe Cavanaugh (English, Dec 2013), Cindy Sikkema (English, May 2014), and James Lloyd (Art Illustration, May 2013) shared their research and creative work in a poster exhibit at the Thomas Wolfe Society meeting in Boise, under the direction of faculty advisor Tara Penry.
 Printing and design costs for the exhibit were supported by the Hemingway Western Studies Center.